BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ### Master cautions

-When a mass of tests exceeds the sight capabilities, it's clever to select the "key" ones &mdash; which fail must be investigated first (an order and classification can be set there too).
+When a mass of tests exceeds the sight capabilities, it's clever to select the "key" ones &mdash; failure of which must be investigated first (an order and classification can be set there too).

 Imagine a math engine for a project.
 If a floating error emerges, neither API error will matter.